-Jerome K Jerome’s Three Men in a Boat (to say nothing of the dog) was published in 1889 and has become one of the minor classics of English Literature.
+Three Men in a Boat: To Say Nothing of the Dog by Jerome K Jerome was published in 1889 and has become one of the minor classics of English Literature.

 The River Thames just touches Buckinghamshire; from Marlow up to Henley it forms a natural county boundary and Jerome thought Marlow ‘one of the pleasantest river centres I know of.
 It is a bustling lively little town … there are many quaint nooks and corners to be found in it.’

 They pass under Marlow Bridge where traditionally any bargee travelling under this bridge was met with the retort: ‘Who ate puppy pie?’
 This is a reference to a baker in Marlow who, frustrated with bargees trying to swindle him by complaining that his meat pies weren’t sufficiently filled, baked them a pie filled with recently drowned puppies.

 Once past Marlow Jerome finds ‘nestling by a sweet corner of the stream’ the remains of Medmenham Abbey.
 The Abbey was once home to an order of Cistercian monks – the ‘ white monks’.

 The Cistercians broke away from the Benedictines founded by Saint Robert of Molesme at Citeaux, and in 1098 persuaded the Abbott to let them leave and adhere to a stricter observance of the Benedictine order.

 They led a secluded, communal life with strict rules on silence and diet.
 However they were an innovative and resourceful order, introducing many pioneering methods in sheep farming, iron working, salt making, fishing and fresh water drainage systems before being ejected by Henry VIII in 1538.